What Does The Top Of A Septic Tank Look Like? (Best solution)

 Opening a septic tank is a job best left to the pros once the lid has been discovered.
 Concrete septic tank lids are extremely heavy, and many require the use of lifting tools to remove them completely.
 An open tank has the potential to release toxic gases.
 Anyone going around on the property who comes into contact with an exposed septic tank might be in risk.
 Because of the noxious vapors present in an open tank, falling into one can be lethal.

-See also: How Do They Pump A Septic Tank?
+See also: What Is The Average Cost To Pump A Septic Tank?
 (Correct answer)

 Mark The Spot